Rumson-Fair Haven Regional High School: Athletics

-The girls' basketball team won the Group I title in 1996 (defeating Bloomfield Tech High School in the tournament's final game), and won the Group II state championship in 2002 (vs. Newton High School), 2006 and 2007 (vs. River Dell Regional High School both years) and 2009 (vs. Chatham High School); the five state titles are tied for the ninth-most in the state.
-The 2001 team took the sectional title, defeating Voorhees High School, 46-29.
-The 2002 team won the Central Jersey Group II championship, edging Raritan High School 46-44, and then edged Newton High School by a score of 44-42 in the championship game to win the Group II state title.
-The 2006 team won the sectional championship over Abraham Clark High School, 41-32, then defeated River Dell by a score of 49-42 to earn the Group II state championship.
-The 2007 team won the Central Jersey Group II sectional championship, defeating Somerville High School, 38-30 in the final game.
-The team then moved on the Group II championship, facing River Dell for the second consecutive year and winning by a score of 44-23, before falling to Trenton Central High School, 48-37 in the first round of the Tournament of Champions.
+The girls' basketball team won the Group I title in 1996 (defeating Bloomfield Tech High School in the tournament's final game), and won the Group II state championship in 2002 (vs. Newton High School), 2006 and 2007 (vs. River Dell High School both years) and 2009 (vs. Chatham High School); the five state titles are tied for the tenth-most in the state.
+The 2001 team took the sectional title, defeating Voorhees High School, 46–29.
+The 2002 team won the Central Jersey Group II championship, edging Raritan High School 46–44, and then edged Newton High School by a score of 44–42 in the championship game to win the Group II state title.
+The 2006 team won the sectional championship over Abraham Clark High School, 41–32, then defeated River Dell by a score of 49–42 to earn the Group II state championship.
+The 2007 team won the Central Jersey Group II sectional championship, defeating Somerville High School, 38–30 in the final game.
+The team then moved on the Group II championship, facing River Dell for the second consecutive year and winning by a score of 44–23, before falling to Trenton Central High School, 48–37 in the first round of the Tournament of Champions.

 The girls' cross country team won the Group I state championship in 1999 and won the Group II title in 2011, 2013 and 2015.
 The boys' cross country team also won the Group I title in 1999.

-The boys cross country running team won the Group I state championship in 1999.

 The boys tennis team won the Group II state championship in 2008 (defeating Pascack Hills High School in the final match of the tournament) and 2019 (vs. Haddonfield Memorial High School).
-The team won the 2003 Central Jersey Group II championship, defeating Montgomery High School 3-2 in the final match.
-The 2005 team won the sectional championship by a 4-1 score over Shore Regional High School in the final.
-The 2007 team won the Central Group II title with a series of 5-0 wins over Somerville High School, New Providence High School, and ultimately Governor Livingston High School in the tournament final.
+The team won the 2003 Central Jersey Group II championship, defeating Montgomery High School 3–2 in the final match.
+The 2005 team won the sectional championship by a 4–1 score over Shore Regional High School in the final.
+The 2007 team won the Central Group II title with a series of 5–0 wins over Somerville High School, New Providence High School, and ultimately Governor Livingston High School in the tournament final.